Chart Color Schemes

 Ivanhoe displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Ivanhoe, as evaluated at the latest Census held in 2016, comprised 55.1% houses and 44.8% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Melbourne metropolitan area had 76.0% houses and 24.0% other dwellings.
-Home ownership in Ivanhoe was at 37.2%, similar to Melbourne metro's figure.
+The dwelling structure in Ivanhoe, as per the latest Census evaluation, consisted of 55.1% houses and 44.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 76.0% houses and 24.0% other dwellings.
+Home ownership in Ivanhoe was at 37.2%, similar to Melbourne metro's level.
 The remaining dwellings were either mortgaged (31.1%) or rented (31.7%).
-As of the latest data from 2021, the median monthly mortgage repayment in Ivanhoe was $2,500, higher than Melbourne metro's average of $2,167.
-The median weekly rent figure for Ivanhoe was recorded at $440 in 2021, compared to Melbourne metro's $399.
-Nationally, Ivanhoe's mortgage repayments were significantly higher than the Australian average of $1,863 as of 2021, while rents were substantially above the national figure of $375.
+The median monthly mortgage repayment in the area was $2,500, higher than Melbourne metro's average of $2,167.
+The median weekly rent figure in Ivanhoe was recorded at $440, compared to Melbourne metro's $399.
+Nationally, Ivanhoe's median mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing